Toshimiyu/pico2-usb-audio-playground_VerFinal/readme.md

 ## Overview
 This project turns a Raspberry Pi Pico 2 into a USB-DAC / DDC.
 It receives audio from a host PC using **USB Audio Class 1.0** and outputs **16â€‘bit PCM stereo** via I2S.
+This standalone VerFinal build is designed specifically for the PicoAudioPack (PCM5100), using its native I2S pin configuration (GPIO9/10/11).

 ### Features
 - **Audio Format:** 16-bit PCM Stereo